Coordination sequence

 where each $n_i$ is the number of vertices that are $i$ steps away from $v$.
 If the graph is vertex-transitive, then the sequence is an invariant of the graph that does not depend on the specific choice of $v$.
 Coordination sequences can also be defined for sphere packings, by using either the contact graph of the spheres or the Delaunay triangulation of their centers, but these two choices may give rise to different sequences.

 A square grid, shaded by distance from the central blue point.
-The number of grid points at distance exactly $i > 0$ is $4i$, so the coordination sequence of the grid is the sequence of multiples of four, modified to start with one instead of zero.
+The number of grid points at distance exactly i (for any positive i) is 4i, so the coordination sequence of the grid is the sequence of multiples of four, modified to start with one instead of zero.